 Drawing by Demitri Martin

-Your backward steps should be cancelled out by your forward steps over the long-run.
+Your backward steps should be overcome by your forward steps in the long-run.

-However, if you wake up one morning and your stroke side effects are dramatically worse than the previous night, then it’s time to seek immediate medical attention.
+However, if you wake up one morning and the secondary effects of your stroke are dramatically worse than the previous night, then it’s time to seek immediate medical attention.